WWitman/swagger-node-slack/README-blog2.md

 6. In the **Customize Name** field, change the default name to "Ticker-bot".
 This is the name that will appear in posts to Slack.

+7. Finally, for extra credit, in the **Customize Icon** UI, pick an emoji to go with the Slack posts.
+We used the moneybag one.

 ### Edit the controller

 Finally, let's add that WebHook URL to the `swagger` controller.